Jfortin1/ComBatHarmonization/README.md

 <div id='id-section2'/>

+## 3. Problem of missing values in R(NA and NaN)

+- The data can now include missing values.
+- Make sure to remove constant rows and rows with missing values only (for instance features that are 0 for all scans); not removing these rows will cause an error in ComBat or return NaN values.

-## 3. Problem of missing values (NA and NaN)
+## 5. Problem of missing values in Matlab (NA and NaN)

 - Make sure that your input data matrix to ComBat only includes finite values (no NA or NaN).
-- Make sure to remove constant rows (for instance features that are 0 for all scans); not removing these rows will cause an error in ComBat or return NaN values.
+- Make sure to remove constant rows and rows with missing values only (for instance features that are 0 for all scans); not removing these rows will cause an error in ComBat or return NaN values

-## 4. Testing
+## 5. Testing

 The `Testing` directory contains code for comparing and testing the outputs from R and Matlab.

-## 5. News
+## 6. News

 05-19-2019: Added the option of running the non-parametric version of ComBat in the Matlab implementation.

 05-19-2019: Added the option of running the non-parametric version of ComBat in the R implementation.

+03-06-2020: ComBat in R now accepts missing values